 These larger lures, need stronger line.
 Do not be afraid of trout seeing the line at night.
 Their night vision is not that good.
 Heavier line also makes it easier to control fish, and increases the chance of landing that 1am lurker when you finally hook them/

 Best headlamps for night fishing

-I have purchased many headlamps overs the years.
+I have purchased many headlamps over the years.
 When buying a new headlamp there are three features I look for.
 First, it must be compact enough to keep in my fishing vest.
 Secondly, it needs to have a dim red light mode which can be selected without using the main beam.
-While not essential I like headlamps which take AA batteries.
+While not essential I like headlamps that take AA batteries.
 I keep forgetting to charge proprietary batteries.
 Finally, I like my headlamps to be waterproof.
 There is always the risk of dropping them into the water.

-There are many suitable headlamps, and there is no need to buy expensive one.
+There are many suitable headlamps, and there is no need to buy an expensive one.
 One product I advise to steer will clear off are the baseball caps with small led lights and maybe a tiny solar panel.
 These hats are a gimmick and the leds are normally too weak for anything useful.